bytesapart/AlphaGrepTakeHomeTest/README.md

 We could also fire a remote command for the watchdog to keep polling the folder from the client side script, but that complicates things from a code maintenance standpoint.

-1. Run the file by executing
+1. Run the file by executing (python 3 required since f-strings are used!)
     ```python.exe 01_downloader_framework/main.py -i <ip_address> -u <username> -p <password> -s <source_path> -d <destination_path> -t <time_in_24_hr_format-end_time_period>```
     assuming your working directory is "AlphaGrepTakeHomeTest"
 2. ```-t``` parameter is also optional, if not provided, the script starts running immediately.
 When provided without a "-"